Skip to content

 The name causes confusion.

-Teen Challenge sounds like it's for teenagers, but most residents today are adults.
-The "Teen" in the name is historical, a remnant of those early days in Brooklyn when Wilkerson was working with teenage gang members.
+Teen Challenge sounds like it’s for teenagers, but most residents today are adults.
+The “Teen” in the name is historical, from when David Wilkerson was working with teenage gang members in Brooklyn in 1958.
+As the ministry expanded across the country and around the world, it began serving older populations, but the name had already become the brand.

 Residents come from everywhere: